You are legally protected from discrimination by the Equality Act 2010.

 You’re protected from discrimination in the following situations:

 If you think you’ve been unfairly discriminated against you can:

-A full explanation of your rights is available at GOV.UK.
+A full explanation of your rights and the actions you can take is available at GOV.UK.

 Comprehensive details on all aspects of discrimination including resources & tols to help spot discrimination and downloadable fact sheets, are available from citizensadvice.

 The Equality Advisory Support Service (EASS) provide information advice and support on discrimination and human rights issues to individuals in England, Scotland and Wales.